digant-thakur/restful-ml-models/README.md

 ## Options
 1. HTTPS
     - By default HTTPS is on.
 To Turn off this behaviour, give option as: `-https false` while running.
+(Host port changes to 32767)
     - `docker build -t mlapp .`
     - `docker run mlapp -https false`
 2. Increase Timeout